iambharathbs/loco-solution/README.md

 # Multi stage docker build

-Key Points

-**Optimization:** Multi-stage builds for a lightweight production image.
-**Scalability:** Configured HPA with CPU-based scaling to handle varying loads.
-**Kubernetes Proficiency:** Defined deployment, service, and scaling policies with YAML files.
-**Local Testing:** Used Minikube to replicate a production-like environment.

 Python code creates simple web application that prints "Hello World"

 **Build the docker image using the below command, **